-For fifteen years, I’ve been using my writing, public speaking, philanthropy, organizing and initiatives like Real Food Media, to promote the simple idea that our food system should protect the environment, promote health and provide quality jobs with dignity.
-Now, as a mom of two young girls, I am even more dedicated to work toward a world in which the food that is available for them and every child is good for their bodies and for the planet.
+For more than two decades, I’ve been using my writing, public speaking, philanthropy, organizing, and initiatives like Real Food Media, to promote the simple idea that our food system should protect the environment and biodiversity, promote health and wellness, and provide quality jobs with dignity.
+I’ve spent my career focused on working toward a world in which the food we eat is good for our bodies, for the planet, and for all those who work along the food chain.
 I welcome your collaboration.

 ABOUT ANNA LAPPÉ

-Anna’s most recent book, Diet for a Hot Planet: The Climate Crisis at the End of Your Fork and What You Can Do About It (Bloomsbury), was named by Booklist and Kirkus as one of the best environmental book’s of the year.
+Anna’s most recent book, Diet for a Hot Planet: The Climate Crisis at the End of Your Fork and What You Can Do About It (Bloomsbury), was named by Booklist and Kirkus as one of the best environmental books of the year and has been optioned for a television series.
 Anna is also the co-author of Grub: Ideas for an Urban Organic Kitchen (Penguin) and Hope’s Edge (Penguin), which chronicles grassroots solutions to hunger around the world.
-In addition to her books, Anna’s opinion writing has appeared in publications around the world, including The Guardian, The International Herald Tribune, The San Francisco Chronicle, The Washington Post, The New York Times and more.
-She has contributed opinion columns to Al Jazeera America, Earth Island Journal and Mother Jones and was the editor for two special editions on food for The Nation.
+In addition to her books, Anna’s opinion writing can be found in The New York Times, The International Herald Tribune, The Washington Post, The Atlantic, The Guardian, among other outlets.
+She has contributed a regular column for Al Jazeera America and Earth Island Journal and has been a guest editor for special editions on food for The Nation magazine.

-A frequent public speaker, in the past fifteen years Anna has participated in more than 600 events, from keynoting community food festivals to delivering guest lectures at universities to emceeing a food-focused fundraiser at Sotheby’s.
-She has spoken at dozens of colleges and universities, including Boston College, Brown University, Columbia University, New York University, Northwestern University, Wesleyan, Vassar, the University of California at Berkeley and Yale University.
+A sought-after public speaker and event emcee, in the past twenty years Anna has participated in more than 600 events, from keynoting the largest natural foods trade show in the United States to hosting a food-focused fundraiser at Sotheby’s.
+She has also been a guest lecturer at dozens of colleges and universities, including Boston College, Brown University, Columbia University, New York University, Northwestern University, Wesleyan, Vassar, the University of California at Berkeley, and Yale University, among many others.